qingfeng0820/hadoop/note/hdfs/Block.md

 * It's a thread
 * Count the sequence number for DataPackets for each block
 * Before the first DataPacket, call namenode to add a block
+* Get connection with chosen downstream datanode
-* Call DataXceiver.writeBlock to get connection with chosen downstream datanode and send the checksum of this block to it
+* Call DataXceiver.writeBlock to send the checksum of this block and pipeline datanodes to it
 * Send block packets to datanode one by one
 ### send packet
 * Send PacketHeader to downstream datanode of the pipeline